 Another benefit of a small wedding is that it’s more manageable to DIY many elements.
 You can infuse your personality into the decor by creating your own centerpieces, table settings, or signage.
 Some ideas for DIY wedding decor include:

-Skip Traditional Seating for Family-Style Dining at Your Small Wedding
+Choose a Unique Seating Arrangement for Your Small Wedding

 Family-style dining is a great idea for your small weddings because it encourages conversation and a cozy atmosphere.
 Instead of multiple tables, consider having one long communal table where all guests can dine together.
 This setup fosters a sense of togetherness and allows everyone to interact easily.
 You could also select to have a u-shaped or curved table set-up, both of which allow for a unique dining experience for your guests.